mozilla/PRESC/docs/ROADMAP.md

 [issues](https://github.com/mozilla/PRESC/issues).

-At the core of PRESC is a collection of analyses that can be run on a given statistical model and dataset to inform the developer on different aspects of the model's performance and behaviour.
+At the core of PRESC is a collection of analyses that can be run on a given statistical model and dataset pair to inform the developer on different aspects of the model's performance and behaviour.
-The two main intended uses are a graphical presentation in a report and a pass/fail determination obtained by comparing the results against threshold values determined by the user.
+The two main intended uses are a graphical presentation in a report and the detection of potential issues by comparing the results against threshold values determined by the user.
-In either case, it would be up to the user to decide on a course of action to correct deficiencies in the model surfaced by these evaluations.
+In either case, results will require some degree of interpretation in the context of the problem domain, and it will be up to the user to decide on a course of action to correct deficiencies in the model surfaced by these evaluations.

 Planned analyses are described below, grouped by theme.
 Some of these will lend themselves to multiple possible visualizations or summaries, while others will be applicable in a single clear way.
-As of right now, the details are fleshed out to varying extents.
 The first step in developing many of these will be to build a prototype and test them out against different models and datasets to get an idea of how they behave.